autowarefoundation/autoware.universe/planning/behavior_velocity_crosswalk_module/README.md

 | ---------------------------- | --- | ------ | ----------------------------------------------------------------------------------------------------------------------- |
 | `timeout_ego_stop_for_yield` | [s] | double | If the ego maintains the stop for this amount of time, then the ego proceeds, assuming it has stopped long time enough. |

-#### For the cases of with traffic light
+#### Cases with traffic lights

 The ego will cancel the yield without stopping when the object stops around the crosswalk but has no intention to walk (\*1).
 This comes from the assumption that the object has no intention to walk since it is stopped even though the pedestrian traffic light is green.

 \*1:
-The crosswalk user's intention to walk is calculated in the same way as `For the cases of no traffic light`.
+The crosswalk user's intention to walk is calculated in the same way as `Cases without traffic lights`.

 <div align="center">
     <table>